Winchester Golf Academy - our history and philosophy

 Simon and his wife Katie are both keen golfers, and one idea that they looked into in the 1990s was the construction of a golf course.
 For a number of reasons this idea never came to fruition, but the desire to move into the golf business never went away.

 Fast forward to 2010.
-Katie was trying to improve her game and booked herself a lesson with a golf pro named Emma McBride.
+Katie was trying to improve her game and booked herself a lesson with PGA Pro Emma McBride.
 The details of what exactly happened at this first meeting are hard to come by, but the two ladies obviously hit it off.
 Before long they were going on early-morning runs and sharing evening drinks.
 Simon had a lesson with Emma's fiancé Gary Booth (now her husband)

 As the friendship developed Simon and Katie learned of Gary and Emma's ambition to open a golf academy, and the rest, as they say, is history.

 Winchester Golf Academy has family at its heart.
-Not only is it a collaboration between Simon, Katie, Gary and Emma, but the Browne's grown-up kids are also involved in the project in various ways, as is Gary's sister Danielle.
+Not only is it a collaboration between Simon, Katie, Gary and Emma, but the Browne's grown-up kids are also involved in the project in various ways.

-We have also put a great deal of thought into our Bistro, which will make the perfect place for the non-golfer to relax with a coffee, beer or a glass of wine while watching the golfers, as well as a great place for the whole family to enjoy a meal.
+We have also put a great deal of thought into our Bistro run by the award-winning Little Kitchen Company.
+It's the perfect place for the non-golfer to relax with a coffee, beer or a glass of wine whilst watching the golfers, as well as a great place for the whole family to enjoy a meal.

-It is vitally important to us that Winchester Golf Academy is a warm and friendly place to learn and practice, and we look forward to welcoming you and your family to our fantastic facility.
+It is vitally important to us that Winchester Golf Academy is a warm and friendly place to learn and practice, and we look forward to welcoming you and your family to our fantastic, modern facility.